aburumman/aburumman.github.io/README.md

 I studied Project Management at the Federal Univeristy of Technology Akure and also a participant at the Linux Foundation - Cloud Engineer Bootcamp.

-A work with AWS, GCP, Azure, Kubernetes, Terraform, Promethues, Grafana, docker, Github Actions, Azure Devops etc.
+I work with AWS, GCP, Azure, Kubernetes, Terraform, Promethues, Grafana, docker, Github Actions, Azure Devops etc.

 #### A few of my public projects